-You can appoint a representative that lives in a different state.
+You can appoint a representative who lives in a different state.

 Can I have more than one appointee as my representative?

 Yes!
 You can appoint multiple representatives on your behalf.
-Just make sure to fill out a separate Appointment of Representative form for each one.
+Just make sure to complete a separate Appointment of Representative form for each.